fairagro/D4.4.1_SciWIn_concept/report.md

 and provided a high-level architectural layered concept for RDC [@glockner2020a] into which SciWIn was supposed to be integrated.

-In addition to "RDC" as infrastructure, the term "RDC" was also used in the FAIRagro proposal in the sense of a set of criteria that services should fulfil be be interoper able with the NFDI-wide infrastructure.
+In addition to "RDC" as infrastructure, the term "RDC" was also used in the FAIRagro proposal in the sense of a set of criteria that services should fulfill be be inter-operable with the NFDI-wide infrastructure.
 It was proposed that "FAIRagro will comply wit h the NFDI-RDC" and that "Storage Instances [of M4.4] ... will hold RDC-compliant FAIR DOs ..."

 In June 2024 we organized a meeting with stakeholders from NFDI4Biodiversity, which w ere involved in the design and implementation of the NFDI4BioDiversity-specific RDC (Bio-RDC).
-It turned out that at that point in time, RDC existed as "a blueprint", an "architectural model" and a collection of specfic individual services, namely
+It turned out that at that point in time, RDC existed as "a blueprint", an "architectural model" and a collection of specific individual services, namely

  + An image annotation software, [BIIGLE](https://biigle.de/)
  + The terminology-related [BiodivPortal](biodivportal.gfbio.org) (not reachable at